chc-comp/chc-comp.github.io/2018/call-for-comments.md

 are changes to the rules and to the format that might block your participation.

+This can be done by participating in the following poll <https://doodle.com/poll/gdk2vy5euvfcc67v>

 ## COMMUNICATION

 The competition web-site is [https://chc-comp.github.io](https://chc-comp.github.io)